lettoji/to-do-List/README.md

-on a forker le projet to do liste pour essayer de l'ameliorer
+on a forker le projet to do liste pour essayer de l'ameliorer écrit par exemple une autre ligne